Memorials: The family suggests memorials directed to them, instead of flowers.

 Frank's present family includes his wife Dixie Rose of Carson; daughter RoxAnn Nilan and husband Jeffrey of Oakland, IA; four grandchildren, Melissa Rose (Earl Schaffer), Nicole Shady (Travis), Frankie Knudsen (Michael), and Ryan Nilan (Paige); great-grandchildren, Jordan and Cody Schaffer, Hunter and Nevada Shady, Mazie and Amelia Knudsen, Connor, Emmie, Eleanor and Baby Nilan arriving August 2020; sisters-in-law, Sydney Rose of Carson, Norine Fornstrom and Kathy Schroder, both of Omaha, NE, and Gloria South and husband Larry of Council Bluffs, IA; brothers-in-law, Don Ayers of Council Bluffs and Victor Ayers of Carson; many nieces and nephews; other relatives and friends.

-The services for Frank have not yet been added.
-Please sign up below to be notified when the services are ready.
+Services for Frank haven't been added yet.
+Sign up below to be notified when the services are updated.